Failing test in test_show_atom

 test_show_atom(IssuesControllerTest) but it's not reproducible by others.
 Going to try to work on a patch here.

-#1 Updated by Eric Davis about 8 years ago
+#1 Updated by Eric Davis over 8 years ago

 Looks like an environment issue, since both the test and actual code are escaping quotes (

 # Test <?xml version="1.0" encoding="UTF-8"?> <feed xmlns="http://www.w3.org/2005/Atom"> <title></title> <link href="http://test.host/issues/2.atom" rel="self"/> <link href="http://test.host/" rel="alternate"/> <id>http://test.host/</id> <updated>2009-11-10T00:00:00-08:00</updated> <author> <name>Redmine</name> </author> <entry> <title>eCookbook - Feature request #2: Add ingredients categories</title> <link href="http://test.host/issues/2" rel="alternate"/> <id>http://test.host/issues/2?journal_id=3</id> <updated>2009-11-10T00:00:00-08:00</updated> <author> <name>John Smith</name> <email>firstname.lastname@example.org</email> </author> <content type="html"> <ul></ul><p>A comment with inline image: <img src="http://test.host/attachments/download/10" alt="" /></p> </content> </entry> </feed>